Paul-Isache/presentations-slidev/ssr/slides.md

 - Can more easily handle a high volume of simultaneous accesses as hosting on static file host.

-- Caching is a technique where important, reusable scripts are stored in the client’s browser.
+- Caching important resources,like HTML, CSS or Javascript , reusable scripts are stored in the client’s browser.

+- Ability to work offline by using service workers and progressive web applications.

 ::right::